christianschuler8989/christianschuler8989.github.io/_pages/events.md

 						</td>
 						<td>
 							<p>
-								💡 Admittedly, the budget could not cover posters or signs- but at least we did not have to starve during the breaks ;)
+								💡 Apparently, the budget could not cover printing event posters or signs- but credit where credit is due, once they started serving pastries during the breaks, everyone's spirit rose to the skies ;)
 							</p>
 						</td>
 					</tr>